yasirshah-analyst/dirty-data-to-dashboard/Readme.md

 ## 🎯 Project Goal

-The goal of this project is to simulate a real-world, "dirty" customer dataset and perform an end-to-end data quality improvement process.
-By applying data cleaning and transformation best practices using SQL, Excel, Power Query, and Power BI, this pipeline converts inconsistent raw data into a clean, optimized, and analysis-ready dataset.
+The goal of this project is to simulate a real-world, "dirty" customer dataset, applying data cleaning and transformation best practices using Excel.This pipeline converts inconsistent raw data into a clean, optimized, and analysis-ready dataset.Built a Power BI dashboard to measure data quality impact and analyze reliable customer and revenue insights for business decision-making.

 The project covers the complete analytics workflow:
 - Generating realistic dirty customer data using SQL
 - Identifying and fixing data quality issues
-- Cleaning and transforming data using SQL, Excel, and Power Query
+- Cleaning and transforming data using Excel, and Power Query
 - Building a Power BI dashboard to analyze customer and revenue insights
 - Creating reliable reporting outputs for business decision-making